 The second is the Spiritual Growth & Continuing Education working group, in which a number of individuals came together around the common concern of deepening the community’s spiritual life.
 To date, the members of this group have organized a monthly gathering for new attenders to answer questions about the Faith & Practice of Friends and a well-attended class on the practice of compassion.
 The group has also just announced a revival of regular worship-sharing sessions.

 The third group formed in April 2023 through a merger of the former Web Committee with a technology planning group.
 The group maintained the Meeting’s website and facilitated communications through our online announcements page, calendar, and weekly Friday Bulletin, and it began posting on social media to reach an expanding public.
 The group committed to using hybrid technology whenever possible to include those who are unable to attend in person, and figured out ways to manage our technology and train Zoom volunteers.
-The group also identified the individual tech jobs that need to be performed in order to keep track of its work and help determine which can be filled by volunteers and which may require formal hires.
+The group also identified the individual tech and communication jobs that need to be performed in order to keep track of its work and help determine which can be filled by volunteers and which may require formal hires.

 Committee Work